 When it comes to choosing a toothbrush, it’s best to have one with soft bristles.
 Those with hard hair can irritate the animal’s gums.
 Therefore, a children’s toothbrush with soft bristles can do the job for a small to medium mouth very well.
 Also, the size of the brush should be adapted to the size of the animal’s mouth.

 It is recommended to regularly change toothbrushes and not share them with other family members to avoid transmitting bad bacteria.
+In addition, after a while, the bristles of the toothbrush deform, and therefore lose their effectiveness against plaque.

 As for the toothpaste, it is important not to take one for humans since they contain ingredients which may be harmful to animals.
 This is why buying a toothpaste designed specifically for them is preferable.
+Plus, choosing a product that is appreciated by the animal will help make the experience more enjoyable.

 How often should I brush my dog or cat’s teeth?